nishageedayarathna/IT2234_Practicals/Day13/README.md

 # step 04 :

-change the "scripts" in package-json to "starts":{"node index.js"}
+change the "scripts" in package-json to "start":{"nodemon index.js"}

 # step 05 :